Use apt-transport-https to protect against security issues in APT?

 deb http://dju2peblv7upfz3q.onion/debian-security/ wheezy/updates main deb http://security.debian.org/ wheezy/updates main

-#1 Updated by hans almost 5 years ago
+#1 Updated by hans about 5 years ago

-#3 Updated by hans almost 5 years ago
+#3 Updated by hans about 5 years ago

 Yeah, sorry, I knew that TAILS forces everything through Tor, I should have removed that part from this post (I'm boiling down discussions from elsewhere).